PauseAI/pauseai-website/src/posts/ai-takeover.md

 ---
-title: As AI surpasses human capabilities, the likelihood of an AI takeover approaches 100 percent
+title: Why an AI takeover is extremely likely
-description: Why
+description: As AI surpasses human capabilities, the likelihood of an AI takeover approaches 100 percent
 ---

 One of the concerns of AI scientists is that a superintelligence could take over the world and kill all humans.